-In 2015, the Government Accounting Standards Board (GASB) Statement 68 requires state and local governmental entities to disclose their unfunded pension liabilities.
-The Authority was not accepted and begin participating in the pension plan sponsored by the State of New Jersey, which has a publicized, large unfunded liability, until 2016.
+In 2015, the Government Accounting Standards Board (GASB) Statement 68 required state and local governmental entities to disclose their unfunded pension liabilities.
 Although the Authority is not responsible for making pension payments to employees when they retire, GASB 68 dictates that the pro-rata share represented by Authority employees participating in PERS (Public Employee Retirement System) be reported in the audited financial statements to promote better financial clarity.
-The net pension liability, shown within non-current liabilities, is \$-0- and \$-0- at December 31, 2017 and 2016, respectively.
+The net pension liability, shown within non-current liabilities, is \$843,004 and \$381,141 at December 31, 2018 and 2017, respectively.
 Notes to the Financial Statements No. 2, 5 and 6 explain pension plan accounting in greater detail.